caddyserver/website/src/docs/markdown/profiling.md

 	- `semacquire`: Waiting to acquire a semaphore (low-level synchronization primitive).
 	- `syscall`: Executing a system call.
 Consumes an OS thread.

 - **Duration:** How long the goroutine has existed.
 Useful for finding bugs like goroutine leaks.
-For example, if we expect all network connections to be closed after a few minutes, what does it mean when we find a lot of goroutines alive for hours?
+For example, if we expect all network connections to be closed after a few minutes, what does it mean when we find a lot of netconn goroutines alive for hours?

 ### Interpreting goroutine dumps